Showing posts with label One Church Town. Show all posts

 The story...

 What might the only church in town look like?
-I asked a sketching hobbyist friend to paint a one-church town.
+I asked a sketching-hobbyist friend to paint a one-church town.
 She responded with questions regarding what I wanted it to look like.
-I told her that I didn't want to bias her imagination but did ask that the sketch reflect the purpose of this blog.
-She agreed to draw her image yet seemed a bit uneasy regarding how "good" it would turn out to be - would it meet my expectations?
+I asked her not to bias or restrict her imagination - "Please sketch the purpose of the blog."
+She agreed to draw her image; yet, seemed a bit uneasy regarding how "good" it would be - would it meet my expectations?
 She did good...

-I wonder if we would more readily "draw" from our inner-person, soul, or heart if we periodically did spiritual reality assessments.
-It seems like we would grow in our self-awareness as we pray, meditate on truths, and invest in quiet time where we humbly turn our ear and heart toward God.
+I wonder if we'd more readily "draw" from our inner-person, soul, or heart, if we periodically did spiritual reality assessments.
+It seems like we'd grow in self-awareness as we pray, quietly meditate, and bend our ear toward God.
 Is this part of what it means to walk humbly with God?

 Just for today...